2025 Miami Hurricanes women's soccer team

-The 2025 Miami Hurricanes women's soccer team represents the University of Miami during the 2025 NCAA Division I women's soccer season.
-The Hurricanes are led by head coach Ken Masuhr, in his second season.
-They play home games at Cobb Stadium in Coral Gables, Florida.
-This is the team's 27th season playing organized women's college soccer and their 22nd playing in the Atlantic Coast Conference.
+The 2025 Miami Hurricanes women's soccer team represented the University of Miami during the 2025 NCAA Division I women's soccer season.
+The Hurricanes were led by head coach Ken Masuhr, in his second season.
+They played home games at Cobb Stadium in Coral Gables, Florida.
+This was the team's 27th season playing organized women's college soccer and their 22nd playing in the Atlantic Coast Conference.